-- carefully planned process of induction for new nursery starters, including home visits where appropriate. - Close liaison with Early Years providers and outside agencies with regard to the specific needs of SEND pupils, including those to be admitted - smooth transition between Key Stages in school through liaison, early preparatory work and transition days - liaison with secondary schools, middle schools and special schools from teachers, SENCOs and pastoral leads
+- carefully planned process of induction for new nursery starters, including home visits where appropriate. - Close liaison with Early Years providers and outside agencies with regard to the specific needs of SEND pupils, including those to be admitted - smooth transition between Key Stages in school through liaison, 'Welcome to e.g., Year 3' presentations shared with families and transition days - liaison with secondary schools, middle schools and special schools from teachers, SENCOs and pastoral leads - visits from pastoral leads at the local secondary school - transition days to middle and secondary schools

-- visits from pastoral leads at the local secondary school - transition days to middle and secondary schools - moderation of work of students working at pre-key stage level - consistently shared pupil data - additional visits to new schools and classes arranged where appropriate - additional meetings for families with SEND coordinators from receiving schools arranged where appropriate - year 4 or year 6 pupils with EHCPs will have their phase change annual review for moving schools, preferable in the summer terms of Y3 or Y5 respectively or early in the autumn term.
+- moderation of work of students working at pre-key stage level - consistently shared pupil data - additional visits to new schools and classes arranged where appropriate - additional meetings for families with SEND coordinators from receiving schools arranged where appropriate - year 4 or year 6 pupils with EHCPs will have their phase change annual review for moving schools, preferable in the summer terms of Y3 or Y5 respectively or early in the autumn term.
 SENCOs from the receiving schools are invited to these reviews.